JuliaArrays/OffsetArrays.jl/README.md

 19.0
 ```

-The main purpose of this package is to simplify translation from Fortran codes intensively using Fortran arrays with negative and zero starting indices,
+The main purpose of the package is to simplify translation of Fortran codes, say
-such as
 * the codes accompanying the book _Numerical Solution of Hyperbolic Partial Differential Equations_ by prof. John A. Trangenstein
   Please refer [here](http://www.math.duke.edu/~johnt/) and [here](http://www.cambridge.org/us/academic/subjects/mathematics/differential-and-integral-equations-dynamical-systems-and-co/numerical-solution-hyperbolic-partial-differential-equations)
 * Clawpack (stands for *Conservation Laws Package*) by prof. Randall J. LeVeque